DunkkE/Quest-Board/README.md

 This is Quest Board.
 An app designed to let users generate a large variety of random content using custom themes.
 The app is intended for web, iOS, and Android.

-Currently, the only way to make use of or test the app is to clone the repo.
-Once you have done so, navigate to the main directory for the repo and open a command prompt/terminal window.
-Execute the command ionic serve (optionally, ionic serve -l), and the app should open on your web browser.
+How to run:
+- Navigate to repo main directory
+- console/cmd/terminal: npm install
+- ionic serve

 Current Features:
 - Generate characters